Constitution & Bylaws

 SECTION 1.
 Nomination of Officers and Directors

-1. Each February, the President shall appoint, with the approval of the Board of Directors, a nominating committee of five (5) regular members, one of whom shall be the Immediate Past President acting as chairman of the committee.
+- Each February, the President shall appoint, with the approval of the Board of Directors, a nominating committee of three (3) regular members, one of whom shall be the Immediate Past President acting as chairman of the committee.
 The nominating committee shall be announced to the membership no later than May 1.

-2. The nomination committee shall choose a minimum of one (1) or a maximum of two (2) candidates for each office to be filled, and they may choose a minimum of four (4) and a maximum of fifteen (15) candidates to fill the remaining positions on the Board of Directors.
+- The nomination committee shall choose a minimum of one (1) or a maximum of two (2) candidates for each office to be filled, and they may choose a minimum of one (1) and a maximum of fifteen (15) candidates to fill the remaining positions on the Board of Directors.

 SECTION 2.
 Regular Election of Officers and Directors

-3. The retiring President of AAF-GE shall introduce the elected Officers and Directors at the June luncheon meeting.
+- The retiring President of AAF-GE shall introduce the elected Officers and Directors by June 30th.
 They shall assume their duties on July 1.

 No committee shall have the authority to commit AAF-GE on matters of policy or to create financial obligations.
 All committee plans and actions shall be subject to the approval of the Board of Directors.